apagac/cfme_pages/README.md

    * Download latest available for your arch from here: http://code.google.com/p/chromedriver/downloads/list
    * Unzip the file to somewhere on your path (for example to '/usr/bin/chromedriver')
 7. Run the tests.
+   * cd cfme_pages/
-   * PYTHONPATH=cfme_pages/ py.test
+   * py.test
-8. TIP: to run specific test, add to this command '-k <StringInTestName>'
+8. TIP: to run specific test, add to this command '-k StringInTestName'

 Reminders: